AndreMIsidoro/escalations/web_server_escalation.md

 	root:root
 	administrator:password

+	Try to search the default credentions for the webserver or webhost being used

 	we can also try to do some brute force with common user passoword combinations

 ### Check cookies to see if we can manipulate them